aws/aws-cdk/packages/@aws-cdk/aws-iam/README.md

 ```

 The provided name can include placeholders for the partition, region, qualifier, and account
 These placeholders will be replaced with the actual values if available.
+This requires
+that the Stack has the environment specified, it does not work with environment.

 * '${AWS::Partition}'
 * '${AWS::Region}'